tpreisig/react-task-tracker/README.md

 # React Task Tracker

 This is a calendar task tracker app built for the sake of familiarization with React.
-It allows users to add, delete and mark tasks as complete.
-It illustrates state management, and the use of props and components.
+It allows users to add and delete calendar events, and set a reminder for those events.
+It illustrates state management, and the use of props and components in React.

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)